Mircea Lucescu: Shakhtar Donetsk

 The following season saw Shakhtar retain their Premier League and Ukrainian Cup titles.
 This gave Lucescu his sixth Premier League and fourth Ukrainian Cup with the club.
 Shakhtar had a disappointing Champions League campaign, finishing in fourth place in their group.
 His son, Răzvan Lucescu, is a former goalkeeper who at several points managed Rapid București, a team his father had also previously managed.
 Coincidentally, Shakhtar and Rapid met in the group stage of the UEFA Cup, the duel was disputed in only one leg at Donetsk in November 2005 ending with 1–0 win for Rapid.

 Lucescu presenting Fernando in 2013, one of a large number of Brazilians to sign for Shakhtar during his spell.

-On 22 May 2009, Lucescu received, from the President of Romania Traian Băsescu, the National Order "Cross of Romania" in the rank of Knight, "as a sign of high appreciation of the entire football activity and the performances obtained as a coach, crowned by winning the UEFA Cup 2009, in the final in Istanbul" and on 29 May 2009 he was granted the title "Honorary citizen of Donetsk" by the city council of Donetsk for "earning the UEFA Cup, development and popularization of the Ukrainian football, improvement of the Donetsk, Donetsk region and Ukraine authority in the world".
+On 22 May 2009, Lucescu received the National Order "Cross of Romania" in the rank of Knight from Romanian president Traian Băsescu, as a recognition of his coaching career, highlighted by winning the 2009 UEFA Cup in Istanbul.
+On 29 May 2009, he was also awarded the title of Honorary citizen of Donetsk by the city council, in recognition of his contribution to the development and promotion of Ukrainian football and for raising the profile of Donetsk and Ukraine internationally.

 In December 2009, he turned down an offer to coach the Ukraine national team, his reason being to avoid another potential clash with his son, Răzvan, who then managed the Romania national team and could qualify for UEFA Euro 2012, which Ukraine was to host.

-"Mircea Lucescu is the best coach in the world.
+Mircea Lucescu is the best coach in the world.
 He achieved results everywhere he went and knows how to adapt to every situation.
-He is a man of immense culture and a very humble person."
+He is a man of immense culture and a very humble person.